Medication fog can mimic or worsen dementia in the elderly

 —If you suspect a problem, bring it up and don’t wait for your doctor to ask.
 The American Geriatric Society’s Health in Aging Foundation has these tools and tips for finding alternatives to any medicines causing trouble.

-Marilynn Marchione can be followed on Twitter at http://twitter.com/MMarchioneAP
+Marilynn Marchione can be followed on Twitter: @MMarchioneAP

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.